 Women who may be pregnant should avoid Hokkaido Weight Loss Pills.
 There is some speculation that dill may cause menstrual bleeding.
 I cannot find any research or case studies to substantiate this however but it is something to consider.

 Again, they do not tell us what specific extract they are talking about.
 What is the scientific name of the Chinese rose they are using?
 If anyone knows, let me know and I will update this review.

 If you search for research on Trumpet Creeper, online it can be a little difficult to find because its scientific name is Campsis radicans.
 Another name –albeit less scientific – is cow itch, which is a reference to how farm animals sometimes get a rash when they rub against it.
 This makes sense since the name “radicans” is the same classification as poison ivy (Rhus radicans).

 That said, I could not locate any weight loss proof that Trumpet Creeper helps weight loss.
-When I goggled Trumpet Creeper and weight loss, many sites that came up had to do with sites that sell weight loss pills and that was no help.
+When I googled Trumpet Creeper and weight loss, many sites that came up had to do with sites that sell weight-loss pills and that was no help.
 I then checked the National Library of Medicine and also couldn’t find anything.
 One problem with my search is that we are not told what extract of Trumpet Creeper is in Hokkaido weight loss pills.

 Evening Primrose Extract

 This is also called GLA which stands for gamma-linolenic acid.
 The lack of evening primrose weight loss research makes me very skeptical.
 One study from the 1980s found evening primrose oil did not help weight loss.